ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 ### Python Analysis

 <p align="center">
-In the Python section, I was able to work with the data using both the CSV and Pandas modules.
-I imported the modules, then I used a "with" statement to handle the .csv file properly.
+In the Python section, I was able to work with the data using the CSV, Pandas, and Matplotlib libraries.
+I imported the libraries, then I used a "with" statement to handle the .csv file properly.
 </p>

 ```c++